Our Board is made up of eight volunteer Directors who collectively guide the direction of the Foundation and liaise with project stakeholders.

-Dr Tom Wegener
+Cr Tom Wegener

-Board Member/Noosa Council Representative
+Board Director & Noosa Council Representative

 Cr Wegener brings his expertise as a sustainable surfboard manufacturer, academic and environmental lawyer to the NBRF Board as Noosa Council’s representative.
 For the past 20 years, Tom has run his internationally successful and multiple award-winning surfboard business in Noosa.
 His bespoke, highly sought-after boards have led the surfboard industry to greener manufacturing processes.